peverett/RGBRotaryEncoderTest/README.md

 ### The SW Pin Floats

 Pressing the encoder knob down should activate the 'SW' pin.
-I has it hooked as a simple digital input but the problem was that when I rotated the knob it was as if the switch was activating all the time.
+I had it connected as a simple digital input but the problem was that when I rotated the knob it was as if the switch was activating all the time.

 Putting a PRINT on the pin read value showed the issue.
 * When pushed down it was a steady 1 (HIGH)
 * When not pushed down, the input floated between 1 and 0 (HIGH and LOW).

 The fix was to add a 10KR Resistor between the SW pin and ground.
+You can configure Arduino Inputs to be Pullup inputs (e.g. HIGH when they float) but not Pulldown inputs (LOW when the float).
+This is what adding the resistor does.